Quick Answer

 If your liquidity policy only works after chasing late payments or converting under pressure, your core is more fragile than it looks.
 Related: Canada's Digital Nomad Stream: How to Live and Work in Canada.

 Once cash controls are in place, the next priority is stopping routine compliance misses from turning into expensive problems.
 Run this firewall as a repeatable process across travel days, account reporting, invoicing, and contract boundaries.
-For every jurisdiction-specific trigger, keep a placeholder in your tracker and replace it only after checking current official guidance.
+For every jurisdiction-specific trigger, keep a tracker field for the verified rule or threshold and fill it only after checking current official guidance.

 | Area | Reactive compliance | Early compliance firewall |